Reds vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The San Francisco Giants versus Cincinnati Reds game on Tuesday at 9:45 PM ET will feature a pair of hot hitters in Wilmer Flores and Nick Martini.
+Spencer Steer and the Cincinnati Reds take the field on Wednesday at Oracle Park against Logan Webb, who will start for the San Francisco Giants.
+First pitch will be at 3:45 PM ET.

-The favored Giants have -165 moneyline odds against the underdog Reds, who are listed at +140.
-The over/under is 8 runs for this contest (with -110 odds to go over and -110 odds on the under).
+The Giants are -165 moneyline favorites for this matchup against the Reds (+140).
+The total is 8 runs for this matchup.

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.